Is Bethel a Cult?

 Again, no.

 Most Bethel critics view what the Scriptures say about Jesus through the lenses of their centuries-old church traditions and powerless theologies.
-Many of their doctrinal positions are right on the money.
+Many of those critics’ doctrinal positions are right on the money.
 Others?
 Not so much!
 Their major disagreements with Bethel tend to be differences over the “not so much” parts.

 3. Does Bethel impose a system of “salvation by works” upon its followers?